 This collection of object-oriented design rules goes back to Craig Larman and his book Applying UML and Patterns from 2004.
-Larman didn’t invent any of these principles and ideas, he merely collected them.
+Larman didn't invent any of these principles and ideas.
+He simply collected them.

 GRASP is a pretty fancy name, but it somehow feels more like he wanted GRASP as the acronym and linked random words to reach it.
 Even though it is about to become an oldie, most rules collected under the GRASP banner are still helpful, and they should be essential to every developer's toolkit.

-The General Responsibility Assignment Software Principles list 9 principles:
+The General Responsibility Assignment Software Principles list nine principles:

 - Information Expert